connorcerf/global-layoff-risk-analysis-sql/README.md

 Rather than focusing solely on total layoffs, this analysis reframes the dataset around a strategic business question:

-> **Which industries and funding stages show the highest layoff risk, and what actions can leaders or investors take to reduce the likelihood of catastrophic layoffs (50–100%)?**
+> **Which industries and stages show the highest layoff risk, and what actions can leaders or investors take to reduce the likelihood of catastrophic layoffs (50–100%)?**

 The objective is to move beyond descriptive analytics and develop a structured, risk-oriented perspective that supports executive decision-making.